-The FAST Act states that MPOs will include a description of the anticipated effect of the Transportation Improvement Program (TIP) toward achieving the performance targets identified by the MPO in the LRTP.
+The FAST Act states that MPOs shall include a description of the anticipated effect of the Transportation Improvement Program (TIP) toward achieving the performance targets identified by the MPO.
 MPOs shall also link investment priorities in the TIP to the achievement of performance targets in the LRTP.